Text Generation: A Systematic Literature Review of Tasks, Evaluation, and Challenges: Epilogue

 \subsection{Limitations}

 Text generation can involve various other modalities that are not immediately natural language.
-For example, methods include table generation \cite{LuWWJ22}, table-to-text generation \citep{WangWAY20}, sql-to-text generation \citep{XuWWF18}, or text generation from an abstract meaning representation \cite{MagerANS20}.
-In this work, we focus on text generation through natural language input mainly because it is the most prominent approach in current NLP research and it generates text that can be unified across many tasks (e.g., summarization, translation).
+For example, methods include table generation \citep{LuWWJ22}, table-to-text generation \citep{WangWAY20}, sql-to-text generation \citep{XuWWF18}, or text generation from an abstract meaning representation \citep{MagerANS20}.
+In this work, we focus on text generation from natural language input because modalities such as images \citep{TianZXW24} require specialized techniques and are therefore out of scope for this review.
 Some recently published works may not have passed the filters of our systematic review because they might not have had enough time to accumulate enough citations.
-Thus, we perform a manual assessment that includes additional works to our reading list, but of course, works that could have been relevant might also be left out of that assessment.
-We tried to mitigate this by constantly conversing about the covered topics and judging their relevance by voting between the authors.
-We release these voting judgments to the public through our GitHub repository\textsuperscript{\ref{github_project}}.
-When retrieving papers, we rely on Semantic Scholars' set of indexed papers, which might lead to some papers being left out, although Semantic Scholar's coverage, particularly in AI and NLP, is high.
+Ultimately, this is a limitation of our bottom-up approach, as some subfields might not be captured by this systematic search.
+We tried to mitigate this by mentioning related subfields where appropriate.
+We release the manual relevance judgments to the public through our GitHub repository\textsuperscript{\ref{github_project}}.
+When retrieving papers, we rely on Semantic Scholar's set of indexed papers and ranking algorithm, which might lead to some papers being left out, although Semantic Scholar's coverage, particularly in AI and NLP, is high.
+We detail the relevance function used by Semantic Scholar for proper documentation of the process.

-\begin{acks} This work was supported by the Lower Saxony Ministry of Science and Culture and the VW Foundation. \end{acks}
+\begin{acks} This work was supported by the Lower Saxony Ministry of Science and Culture and the VW Foundation.
+This work was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – 564661959. \end{acks}